 See below for answers to your questions about self-isolating, shielding and underlying health conditions.

 For more information and resources for staff with ill health or disability issues - including to speak to other members with lived experience of disability at this time - visit our Peer Support Services pages.

 Employers should have suitable policies and procedures in place to support all their employees who are working from home, whether this is permanently or because they have been asked to do so as a consequence of the pandemic.

 To remain current and relevant, policies and procedures should be reviewed on a regular basis and/or where there has been significant change.
 The areas covered should include ensuring the health, safety and welfare of the employee (so far as is practical), maintaining patient confidentiality and general data protection and, ensuring suitable resources are provided.
 This includes suitable work equipment and secure storage, if confidential documents are being held at home.

 If you are homeworking you may also want to see our information on COVID-19 and individual risk assessments.

 If you are an NMC registrant, you will also need to be aware of your professional responsibilities and accountability in line with the NMC Code.
-You should raise any areas of concern with your employer.

 See our Immigration Advice Service pages.